kalisio/crisis/docs/quickstart/concepts.md

 # Basics

-Here is a quick rundown of the *key concepts* to handle when you're just getting started with Akt'n'Map.
+Here is a quick rundown of the *key concepts* to handle when you're just getting started with Kalisio Crisis.

 This presentation comes with small *tutorials* that can be directly run on the application.
 Thus, you will first have to follow the required steps to create your account then connect to make everything works as expected.